News

 Pin on Pinterest

-TeamConnor hosts events throughout the year to raise funds for childhood cancer research, including the Splash Out Childhood Cancer, July 10; National Childhood Cancer Awareness Month Concert, September 16; Color Me Green 5K/10K, October 7; and the Northwestern Mutual Clay Shoot, November 2.
-In addition, TeamConnor’s national Coins for Kids with Cancer program raises funds across the country to help fund childhood cancer research.
+In addition to Splash Out Childhood Cancer, TeamConnor hosts several events throughout the year to raise funds for childhood cancer research, 7thAnnual National Childhood Cancer Awareness Concert at Watters Creek, September; 8th Annual Northwestern Mutual Clay Shoot, November 5th; III Forks Golf Classic, May 5-6 2019.
+In addition, TeamConnor’s Coins for Kids with Cancer program raises funds in schools, churches, offices and organizations across the country to help fund childhood cancer research.
+Details on those events can be found at teamconnor.org.

 Gravatar